 Support Page Content

-Our Summer Music Camp returns for its second year in 2020, now with a second week dedicated to jazz.
-Open to high school-age students (as of Fall 2020), our six-day camps will provide a safe and nurturing environment for students to take their craft to the next level.
+Open to high school-age students (as of Fall 2023), our six-day camp will provide a safe and nurturing environment for students to take their craft to the next level.
 Work alongside your peers and some of our own Sac State music majors, and receive instruction from our distinguished faculty.

 The daily schedule will feature fully planned out days of ensemble rehearsals, sectionals, and classes in theory, musicianship, and more!
 Each day will conclude with a camp activity following dinner.
 And all of this is set on the beautiful 300-acre park-like Sacramento State campus in the heart of Sacramento.
 The week will conclude with Friday evening performances by our Camp ensembles.
 Family and friends are welcome to come hear what you've learned, as these performances will be free and open to the public.

-For more information or if you have further questions, email our Camp Director, Gaw Vang Williams
+For more information or if you have further questions, email our Camp Director, Santiago Sabado

 Info & Forms

-Our high school music camps offer students the option to stay on campus all week long, or to be a "day" camper and commute in each day.
+Our high school music camp offers students the option to stay on campus all week long, or to be a "day" camper and commute in each day.

 With competitive pricing of just $680 for the full on-campus experience, including all meals, or $440 for the "day" camper option, which runs from 9am-8pm including lunch and dinner, this affordable camp will be sure to fit your budget.
 Overnight campers will stay in Sac State's beautiful 2bd/2ba dorm suites (prices based on quad occupancy).